Reserve a seat in our business class, and you’ll be prepared to work anywhere in the world.

 Electives (24 credits) which may include a business minor (12 credits)

-A minor in International Business (12 credits) is available only to JMSB undergraduate students.
-This minor fulfils half of the 24 elective credits in your BComm and complements your major field of study.
+A Minor in International Business (12 credits) is available only to JMSB undergraduate students.
+This minor fulfills half of the 24 elective credits in your BComm and complements your major field of study.

 Work terms make it possible for you to:

 Perform on-site audits of international standards procedures and implementation

 Study the implications and repercussions of international policy change on domestic and international markets